 Heroes’ Day in Zimbabwe

-Celebrated as a public holiday in Zimbabwe, Heroes’ Day is a day that’s observed on the second Monday during the month of August.
-The purpose of this holiday is to commemorate the struggle for independence throughout Zimbabwe’s history that has resulted in thousands of Zimbabweans deaths over the years.
+Celebrated as a public holiday in Zimbabwe, Heroes’ Day is observed on the second Monday of August.
+The purpose of this holiday is to commemorate the struggle for independence throughout Zimbabwe’s history, which has resulted in thousands of Zimbabwean deaths over the years.

-Without the bravery and resolve of these patriots, the people of Zimbabwe wouldn’t enjoy the freedom and independence that they enjoy today.
-This is a day that’s celebrated with public gatherings, solemn ceremonies, and a variety of other festivities.
+Without the bravery and resolve of these patriots, the people of Zimbabwe would not enjoy the freedom and independence they have today.
+This day is celebrated with public gatherings, solemn ceremonies, and a variety of other festivities.

 Facts About Zimbabwe

-We have scoured the Internet and have come up with some interesting facts about Zimbabwe that we think that many of our holiday seekers are going to be interested in learning about.
-So without further ado, below are some facts about Zimbabwe for everyone reading this to enjoy.
+We have scoured the internet and have come up with some interesting facts about Zimbabwe that we think many of our holiday seekers will be interested in learning about.
+So, without further ado, below are some facts about Zimbabwe for everyone reading this to enjoy.

-- Zimbabwe is a country with the most official languages in the world.
-It has 16 official languages.
+- Zimbabwe is a country with the most official languages in the world, boasting 16 official languages.

 - Some of the official languages of Zimbabwe include Chewa, Chibarwe, English, Kalanga, Khoisan, and Nambya.